Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 The Hydro Flask 64 oz.
 Insulated Growler

 We’ve been using Hydro Flask water bottles for years.
 I love that you can leave home with an icy cold drink that lasts all day, and there’s no slick condensation collecting on the sides of the bottle (which totally attracts dog hair in our car).
 The Hydro Flask 64 oz. insulated growler is like a water bottle on steroids, perfect for big adventures.
 It’s also great for impromptu stops at local breweries.
 You can fill it up like any growler and indulge in fresh, cold beer when you get to your campsite.
-I also love to bring along a growler of iced hibiscus tea for post hike refreshment.
-I carry my regular water bottle on the hike, and return to the car for in ice-cold bliss.
+I also love to bring along a growler of iced hibiscus tea for post-hike refreshment.
+I carry my regular water bottle on the hike and return to the car for in ice-cold bliss.

 Dripo Cold Brew Coffee Maker

 Have you been bitten by the cold brew coffee bug?
 I admit that it took me a while to catch on, but as the weather warms up in New England, I’ve been making my own and loving it.
 The Dripo system is unique because the cold brew is ready in under two hours instead of the usual 24.
 It’s perfect for traveling coffee snobs who want to avoid gas station coffee at all costs.
 All you need to make perfect cold brew coffee in the Dripo is ice, paper filters, water, and ground coffee.
-Put your coffee in the middle chamber, your ice water in top, and let gravity do the rest.
-The Dripo saved me on a recent road trip to Ohio, and will be making it’s way into our camping gear next week.
+Put your coffee in the middle chamber, your ice water in the top, and let gravity do the rest.
+The Dripo saved me on a recent road trip to Ohio and will be making its way into our camping gear next week.